drBenway/pixi-vn-wiki/start/canvas-videos.md

 To add an video to the canvas, you can use the `addVideo` function.
 This function will return a `CanvasVideo` object that you can use to manipulate the video. `CanvasVideo` is a class the extends [`CanvasImage`](/start/canvas-images.md), so you can use all the methods and properties of [`CanvasImage`](/start/canvas-images.md).

-It is important to take into account that this function only adds the element to the canvas but does **not show it and does not load its texture**.
+It is important to take into account that this function only adds the component to the canvas but does **not show it and does not load its texture**.

 `addVideo` function has the following parameters: